Lindsey Wixson Retires At 23 To Pursue Her Passion of Pottery and Flat Shoes

 Now Wixson, who has been modeling professionally since she was 15, is turning to a career in the more flat-friendly arts.

-In her post, the recent retiree also tagged @wixsondesign, her new pottery business which, according to its pictures, will sell simple, brightly decorated ceramics – the kind of mugs perfect for warming your hands on while you curl up in a blanket, sip lavender tea and contemplate leaving your family to open a scented candle store in Vermont.
+In her post, the recent retiree also tagged @wixsondesign, her new pottery business which, according to its pictures, will sell simple, brightly decorated ceramics – the kind of mugs perfect for warming your hands with while you curl up in a blanket, sip lavender tea, and contemplate leaving your family to open a scented candle store in Vermont.

 I mean, if a 23-year-old millionaire model can quit her job to pursue her dreams, why can’t we?